-A context free grammar is a specification of allowable syntactic elements, and rules for composing them from other syntactic elements.
-For example, the grammar of the Java language allow us to combine the atoms 100, count, and <= into the pattern count<=100.
+A context free grammar is a specification of allowable syntactic elements.
+For example, the rules of the Java language allow us to combine the atoms 100, count, and <= into the pattern count<=100.
 In a similar fashion, we can observe that according to the Java grammar, the input pattern count<=100 is valid, i.e. it is consistent with the language's rules.
 Indeed, every language has a dual perspective.
-From a constructive standpoint, the grammar specifies allowable ways to combine words, also called terminals, into higher-level syntactic elements, called non-terminals.
-From an analytic standpoint, the grammar is also a prescription for doing the reverse: decomposing a given input pattern into non-terminals, lower-level non-terminals, and eventually into terminals that cannot be decomposed further.
-These terminals correspond to the tokens of the lexical analysis phase.
+From a constructive standpoint, the language specifies allowable ways to combine words, also called terminals, into higher-level structures, called non-terminals.
+From an analytic standpoint, the language is also a prescription for doing the reverse: decomposing a given input pattern into non-terminals, lower-level non-terminals, and eventually into terminals that cannot be decomposed further.
+These terminals correspond to the token types of the lexical analysis phase.

 The syntactic structure of the language -- the context free grammar -- is a set of rules that specify how non-terminals can be derived from other non-terminals and terminals.
-The grammar may be recursive.
+Thus the grammar is inherently recursive.
 There may be more than one possible rule for deriving any particular non-terminal, and the different alternatives are usually indicated using the "|" notation.
-Grammar 2 gives an example of a small part of the context-free grammar of the C-language.
+Grammar 9-2 gives an example of a small part of the context-free grammar of the C-language.

-statement: whileStatement ifStatement // other statement possibilities follow '{'statementSequence '}' whileStatement: 'while' '('expression ')' statement ifStatement: // if definition comes here statementSequence: '' // null, i.e. the empty sequence statement ';' statementSequence expression: // definition of an expression comes here // more definitions follow
+whileStatement: 'while' '(' expression ')' statement

+ifStatement: ... // if definition comes here

+statementSequence: '' // null, i.e. the empty sequence

+| statement ';' statementSequence

+expression: ... // definition of an expression comes here

+... // more definitions follow

+'''

-GRAMMAR 2: A Context Free Grammar is a set of rules that describes the syntactic structure of a language.
+GRAMMAR 9-2: A Context Free Grammar is a set of rules that describes the syntactic structure of a language.
 Here we see part of the C language grammar.

-What does Grammar 2 mean?
-First, the grammar implies that statement, whileStatement, ifStatement, expression, and statementSequence are non-terminals, whereas "while", '{', '}', and ';' are terminals.
+What does Grammar 9-2 mean?
+First, the grammar implies that whileStatement, ifStatement, expression, and statementSequence are non-terminals, whereas "while", '{', '}', and ';' are terminals.
 Further, the grammar implies that a statement in the C language may be one of several forms, including a while statement, an if statement, other possibilities not shown here for lack of space, and any sequence of statements enclosed in curly brackets.
 The resulting grammar is highly recursive, allowing nested structures like the following example:

 '''

 while (some expression) {

 some statement;

 some statement;

 while (some expression) {

-while (some expression)
+while (some expression) {

 some statement;

+}

 some statement;

 }

 }

 '''

 Parsing: The act of checking whether a grammar "accepts" an input text as valid (according to the grammar rules) is called parsing.
-As a side effect of the parsing process, the entire syntactic structure of the input text is uncovered.
+As a side-effect of the parsing process, the entire syntactic structure of the input text is uncovered.
 Since the grammar rules are hierarchical, the result is a tree-oriented data structure, called parse tree or derivation tree (weather the tree is stored in memory or recognized on-line is a different issue that will be addressed later).
-For example, if we apply Grammar 2 to the tokenized version of Program 1, we will obtain the parse tree depicted in Figure 3.
+For example, if we apply grammar 9-2 to the tokenized version of program 9-1, we will obtain the parse tree depicted in Fig 9-3.